 United Kingdom citizens are currently barred from entering the United States, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
 The limited categories of people who are allowed entry to the US must self-isolate for 14 days upon arrival.

-However, there have been some flickers of hope about a New York to London “air bridge” that would restore flight routes between those two cities by this holiday season without a quarantine, thanks to rapid testing.
-We would caution against too much hope about this–there have been rumors of a travel bridge between the UK and US for months, and with cases now spiking in both, it’s unlikely to be expedited.
+Previously, were some flickers of hope about a New York to London “air bridge” that would restore flight routes between those two cities by this holiday season without a quarantine, thanks to rapid testing.
+We would caution against too much hope about this–there have been rumors of a travel bridge between the UK and US for months, and with cases now spiking in both–and the United Kingdom going back into lockdown–we consider it highly unlikely to happen before 2021.

 The same proclamation that bans travel to the United States from the United Kingdom and Ireland also applies to Europe.
 That means no one will be completing any Chateau to Castle challenges anytime soon.